 Western Soil Treatment is situated within a State Significant Waste hub that includes a licensed Category C landfill.

-The soil will arrive at the site wet, like thick mud.
+The spoil will arrive at the site wet, like thick mud.
 It will be placed in specially constructed storage bays that are lined with layers of compacted clay, cement, lime and other materials to ensure they are watertight.

-The soil will be held in the storage bays for a maximum of 21 days before being moved into the second area, a lined containment cell that is engineered to the highest safety standards.
+The spoil will be held in the storage bays for a maximum of 21 days before being moved into the second area, a lined containment cell that is engineered to the highest safety standards.

 Water from the facility will be drained into a purpose-built pond.
 A treatment plant will remove traces of PFAS – manufactured chemicals commonly found in household items– through a state-of-the-art filtration process, leaving clean water that meets drinking water standards.